 Top level domains are the appendix of a url, .com or .org for example.
 These were originally released at different times and the originals are becoming scarce.
 For that reason there are new top level domains available like .rocks or .design. or .website.

 This stage offers trademark holders the opportunity to register their names before anyone else.
 This ensures their brands receive protection earlier.
 This eliminates concerns regarding remembering to renew numerous different names.
 Others are also prevented from using any of these names.

 The second stage is called the Landrush.
 This stage enables anyone to bid for the most preferable name for their website design.
 Depending on the name you want, the process varies.
 You can apply for the name you want.
 If more than one person applies for the same name, an auction is necessary.
 This is common with the more attractive and desirable names.

 The final stage is general availability.
 Names now become available to the general public.
 You can choose from any names remaining.
 The first to select the name is the recipient.
 If the name you requested is available, it can be registered under your name immediately.
-Although the process varies according to the specific extension, the majority are similar.
+Although the process varies according to the specific extension, most purchase process are similar.

-Generally you would not see or notice the first two stages.
+Generally you would not notice the first two stages.
 You would just go to the registrar website and purchase a domain.